ranamaii/rana_analytics_sql/README.md

 - treatments
 - billing

-All data is synthetically generated for educational purposes.
+All data is synthetically generated for educational/demo/practice purposes.

 ## Key Insights
 - Patient visits fluctuate monthly with a notable proportion of non-completed appointments.